 We are Hinson Ford Cider & Mead—Dave, Dennis and Mary.
 We have been making great cider and mead for ourselves and for our loved ones since forever.
 We are cider and mead evangelists, making converts one tasting at a time.
 We are passionate about what we make, how we make it and what we make it from.

 Yet there’s more to it than that.
 We want to build a viable commercial market for unique apple varieties while they’re still around.
-Likewise, while we maintain our own apiary, we hope to build a vigorous market for local beekeepers to help encourage them to stick with it through fraught times.
+Likewise, we hope to build a vigorous market for local beekeepers to help encourage them to stick with it through fraught times.
 We all need the honeybees, and we all need the beekeepers that look after them for us.
 Mead helps monetize the value beekeepers provide on a scale greater than a bear-shaped squeeze bottle can.

 Why Hinson Ford?